siddh34/MCQs/Insem2/SDA.md

 **Answer : Option c**

->Q3.What is the solution for Structural design?
+>Q3.
+What is the solution for Structural design?

     a.
 The specification model following data flow diagram
     b.
 Procedures represented as bubbles